 Important: The best time to have this soup is for a light dinner or a healthy evening snack.

 We hope you enjoy all the amazing benefits offered by this healthy combination of Carrots, Beetroots and Tomatoes!
 Do try out all the recipes and let us know in the comments below!
-For more on nutrition, check out Healthy Reads or tune in to LIVE sessions by experts on GOQii Play.
+For more on nutrition, check out Healthy Reads or ask a GOQii Coach by subscribing for personalized health coaching here: https://goqiiapp.page.link/bsr

 Eat healthy and #BeTheForce